doesn't it scare you, what it might lead to?"

 being narrator Paul Vaughan, whose voice was at the time

-of orginal broadcast familiar to the viewing public through his
+of this film's original broadcast familiar to the viewing public through his

-extensive work on the BBC's prestigious scientific documentary
+extensive work on the BBC's prestigious factual science

 Where Threads and The War Game walk hand-in-hand is in their sheer power as persuasive

 film-making.
 If Hines provides the structural foundations,